vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

 Thus, the flow is as follows:
 1. The user generates a unique transaction identifier `tid`
-2. The user downloads the hash `H(b)` of the latest block it has seen, and brute forces values of `x` such that `hash("Vega_SPAM_PoW", H(b), tid, x)` as bytes starts with `spam.pow.difficulty` zeros.
+2. The user downloads the hash `H(b)` of the latest block it has seen (or uses any other block hash within `spam.pow.numberOfPastBlocks` of the block to-be-produced), and brute forces values of `x` such that `hash("Vega_SPAM_PoW", H(b), tid, x)` as bytes starts with `spam.pow.difficulty` zeros.
-   1. The user must monitor how many transactions they have sent for any given block.
+   1. The user must monitor how many transactions they have sent with PoW tied to a given block.
       1. If this number is less than or equal to `spam.pow.numberOfTxPerBlock` the hash must start with `spam.pow.difficulty` zeros.
-      2. If this number is greater than `spam.pow.numberOfTxPerBlock` the hash must start with `spam.pow.difficulty` zeros plus one additional for each transaction beyond the limit (e.g. if `spam.pow.numberOfTxPerBlock` is 10 and `spam.pow.difficulty` is 2 the 10th transaction will require 2 zeros, the 11th 3 zeros, the 12th 4 zeros and so on).
+      2. If this number is greater than `spam.pow.numberOfTxPerBlock` the hash must start with `spam.pow.difficulty` zeros plus one additional for each `spam.pow.numberOfTxPerBlock` sized batch of transactions beyond the limit (e.g. if `spam.pow.numberOfTxPerBlock` is 10 and `spam.pow.difficulty` is 2 the 11th - 20th transactions will require 2 zeros, the 21st-30th 3 zeros, the 31st-40th 4 zeros and so on).
-3. The user then attaches the PoW to a transaction, and sends it off together with `x` and `H(b)`.
+3. The user then attaches the PoW to a transaction for a block which will be created within `spam.pow.numberOfPastBlocks` blocks of the one used for PoW hash generation, and sends it off together with `x` and `H(b)`.

 The validators verify that
 - `H(b)` is the correct hash of a past block
 - That block is no more than `spam.pow.numberOfPastBlocks` in the past.
   - This check is primarily done by the leader (i.e., block creator).
 On agreeing on a new block, all parties check their mempool for now outdated transactions and purge them.
-- The hash is computed correctly and begins with `spam.pow.difficulty` zeros, or `spam.pow.difficulty` + n zeros if the validator has seen `spam.pow.numberOfTxPerBlock` + n transactions from this party within the same block.
+- The hash is computed correctly and begins with `spam.pow.difficulty` zeros, or `spam.pow.difficulty` + n zeros if the validator has seen `spam.pow.numberOfTxPerBlock` * n blocks transactions from this party within the same block prior to this one.
+- Note that `spam.pow.numberOfTxPerBlock` is counted against the block used for PoW, not the present block.
+This means that a party could submit more than `spam.pow.numberOfTxPerBlock` transactions to a single created block at only `spam.pow.difficulty` by using multiple historic blocks all within `spam.pow.numberOfPastBlocks`.

 Furthermore, the validators check that:
 - The same identifier has not been used for another transaction from a previously committed block.
 If the same identifier is used for